-PENSION RESERVES INVESTMENT MANAGEMENT BOARD - INTERNATIONAL PROXY VOTING GUIDELINES - 2023
+PENSION RESERVES INVESTMENT MANAGEMENT BOARD - INTERNATIONAL PROXY VOTING GUIDELINES - 2024

-The PRIM Board has retained Institutional Shareholder Services (ISS) to assist in our fiduciary responsibility for reviewing and voting proxies.
+The MassPRIM Board has retained Institutional Shareholder Services (ISS) to assist in our fiduciary responsibility for reviewing and voting proxies.
 ISS is an independent advisor, and the leading provider of corporate governance solutions to the global financial community.

-All international securities, with the exception of MA PRIM's custom climate accountability policy below, shall be voted consistent with ISS' standard benchmark voting policy for international securities, which takes into account relevant market listing rules and regulations, coupled with local market best practice standards.
+All international securities, with the exception of MA MassPRIM's custom board climate accountability policy below, shall be voted consistent with ISS' standard benchmark voting policy for international securities, which takes into account relevant market listing rules and regulations, coupled with local market best practice standards.